Unusual Options Activity Insight: Moderna | Benzinga

 Unusual Options Activity Insight: Moderna

-Moderna (NASDAQ:MRNA) shares experienced unusual options activity on Monday.
-The stock price moved up to $430.86 following the option alert.
+Moderna (NASDAQ:MRNA) shares experienced unusual options activity on Wednesday.
+The stock price moved down to $423.81 following the option alert.

 - Option Type: SWEEP